awslabs/multi-az-workshop/content/lab-2/index.en.md

 ![owned-by-me](/static/owned-by-me.png)

-From here, select the document with a name like *`multi-az-workshop-*-addLatency`* by clicking the link of the document's name.
+From here, select the document with a name like *`multi-az-workshop-*-addLatency-*`* by clicking the link of the document's name.
 Next, click the *`Execute automation`* button at the top of the screen.

 ![execute-automation-page](/static/execute-automation-page.png)